plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ### Starting Registration with connect feature (loginIdentifier)
-If you import subscriptions into plenigo system there may be some users without an e-mail address.
-To enable these users to login into plenigo SSO they have to connect their imported account with their e-mail address. plenigo connect feature will lead you customer through this process.
+If you import subscriptions into Frisbii Media system there may be some users without an e-mail address.
+To enable these users to login into Frisbii Media SSO they have to connect their imported account with their e-mail address.
+Frisbii Media connect feature will lead you customer through this process.

-You have to enable and configure this feature in checkout settings in the plenigo backend.
+You have to enable and configure this feature in checkout settings in the Frisbii Media backend.
 To start the process you should create an additional registration process with the following settings:
 ```javascript
 // Checkout finishes with a javascript-Event one have to listen to
 document.addEventListener("plenigo.LoginSuccess", function(e) {